A rich written resource of Edinburgh’s past

 Maintaining the Bibliography

-We can never expect this Bibliography to be entirely comprehensive as new publications come out and older ones are discovered.
+We can never expect this Bibliography to be totally comprehensive as new publications come out and older ones are discovered.

-It was compiled by Dr Malcolm Noble and we thank him for his dedication and expertise and have commissioned him to undertake a further update.
+The Bibliography and its updates have been compiled by Dr Malcolm Noble, and we thank him for his dedication and expertise.
 You can read more about his task in assembling the Bibliography in the Book of the Old Edinburgh Club, New Series, Volume 16.

 Terms of use